Surry County, North Carolina: Government and politics

-Surry is at present a predominantly Republican county.
-The last Democratic Presidential nominee to carry Surry County has been Jimmy Carter in 1976, and no Democrat since 1996 has reached forty percent of the county's vote.
+Surry is at present a strongly Republican county.
+The last Democratic presidential nominee to carry Surry County has been Jimmy Carter in 1976, and no Democrat since 1996 has reached forty percent of the county's vote.
 Hillary Clinton received only twenty-three percent in 2016, a proportion smaller than Hubert Humphrey obtained in the three-way 1968 race.

 In the early 20th century, Surry swung from Democratic-leaning during the Third Party System, to Republican enough to be alongside Yadkin and Stokes County as the only North Carolina counties to vote with William Howard Taft during his disastrous 1912 campaign, back to Democratic enough to support Adlai Stevenson II in 1952.

-Surry County is a member of the Piedmont Triad Regional Council.
+Surry County is a member of the Northwest Piedmont Council of Governments.
 The five-member Board of County Commissioners are elected from single-member districts for four-year staggered terms, with elections in even-numbered years.
 The board elects a chair and vice-chair, who serve twelve-month terms.

+The board appoints a county manager, who oversees county administration and implements the board's policies.

+Economy

+In its 2024 county economic tier ratings, the North Carolina Department of Commerce classified Surry as among the state's 40 most economically distressed counties, or "tier 1", largely owing to a prevailing low median household income in the county.